Choral works by Max Bruch: The Lay of the Bell

 The Lay of the Bell (Das Lied von der Glocke) (opus 45) scored for soloists, choir and orchestra (2(=picc).2.2.2-4.2.3.1-timp.perc:2-org-strings) is a setting of a poem by Friedrich Schiller that was one of his most popular in the nineteenth century.
 In particular it became a rallying-cry for German nationalism in the period immediately after the Franco-Prussian War.
 The work is indeed dedicated to Schiller himself and Bruch described it as the best work of his life.

 Bruch began working on the piece on in Bonn in early 1877, but the second part was mostly sketched in Bergisch Gladbach.
 The draft was completed at the end of the year.
-On January 8, 1878 he began the fair copy of the score, which was completed on April 21, 1878.
-Simrock, his publisher, was reluctant to take the printing in charge as Bruch's oratorio Arminius, had only sold slowly.
-Bruch therefore had manuscript performance copies made at his own expense, so that the premiere could take place on May 12, 1878 under his baton in the Gürzenich concert hall in Cologne.
+On 8 January 1878, he began the fair copy of the score, which was completed on 21 April 1878.
+Simrock, his publisher, was reluctant to commit to printing it as Bruch's previous oratorio Arminius had only sold slowly.
+Bruch therefore had manuscript performance copies made at his own expense, so that the premiere could take place on 12 May 1878 under his baton in the Gürzenich concert hall in Cologne.

 Bruch made the work a major feature of the Birmingham Triennial Music Festival in 1879 where it was praised for its 'charming freshness'.